casid/jte/DOCUMENTATION.md

 ## Template Calls

-> This is already the new syntax for jte 2.
-In the current jte version callable templates need to be located in specific directories ([see here](https://github.com/casid/jte/blob/77d4e49122cac96f77eca9ae299b7ebd32b5d2fe/DOCUMENTATION.md#tags)).
-No worries, once jte 2 is out, there'll be an automatic migration to the new syntax.

-To share common functionality between templates, you can extract it into other templates.
+To share common functionality between templates, you can call other templates.
 All templates must be located within the jte root directory.

 Here is an example template, located in `my/drawEntry.jte`